-Peppermint chocolate cookies.
-By far my favorite Christmas cookie classic, because how could they not be?
-Peppermint is one of the flavors that I associate most with the holiday season, it’s like candy corn, I only eat it during one particular month of the year, and after that it makes zero sense to me.
+Peppermint chocolate cookies are by far my favorite Christmas cookie classic, because how could they not be?
+Peppermint is one of the flavors that I associate most with the holiday season, it’s like candy corn, I only eat it during one particular month of the year, and after that, it makes zero sense to me.

-So that’s why I have to get as much of it as I possibly can during the month of December – it’s a fleeting asset!
+So that’s why I have to get as much of it as I possibly can during December – it’s a fleeting asset!

-This peppermint chocolate cookie was hands-down voted the best of my Christmas cookie roster this year (yes, we pick favorite children) and that’s because it stays crisp on the edges and chewy on the inside down until the very. last. bite.
-And they store so well too.
+This Peppermint Cookies recipe was hands-down voted the best of my Christmas cookie roster this year (yes, we pick favorite children) and that’s because it stays crisp on the edges and chewy on the inside down until the very last bite.
+And they store so well too!

-So if you are looking for a gluten free and vegan peppermint cookie, I got you.
-Now hurry up and make these before December ends and you don’t see another candy cane until 2022.
+So if you are looking for a gluten-free and vegan peppermint cookie, I got you.
+Now hurry up and make these before December ends and you won’t see another candy cane until 2022.

 Table of contents

-If you are familiar with gluten free and vegan baking, these ingredients should be no surprise (we even get to use our favorite, ~ze flax egg~)
+If you are familiar with gluten-free and vegan baking, these ingredients should be no surprise!

 Here’s what you need: